 But the job was not easy.

-Soon they took an initiative and established one room school for these children.
+Soon they took the initiative and established a one-room school for these children.
 “On the first day of opening, we got 150 admissions and it extended to 800 students soon.
 That small initiative led us to open an orphanage called Shehjar (the shade),” says Nighat.

-In 2006 she organized a children’s film festival in Kashmir – a first of its kind.
-Next year, a theatre workshop was conducted in valley in collaboration with Sangeet Natak Academy.
+In 2006 she organised a children’s film festival in Kashmir – a first of its kind.
+Next year, a theatre workshop was conducted in Valley in collaboration with Sangeet Natak Academy.

 She keeps on expanding the areas of help.
 A polyclinic set up by them provides psychiatric counselling to women.
 Speech therapists, gynaecologists and regular physicians also give consultations to patients.

-For her services, Nighat was one of the 1000 women around the globe nominated jointly for a Nobel Peace Prize under the 1000 peace women project.
-In 2006, she was awarded the Stree Shakti Award (Women’s empowerment award) by government of India.
-Recently, she received Asian Peace and Mehjoor Awards.
+For her services, Nighat was one of the 1000 women around the globe nominated jointly for a Nobel Peace Prize under the 1000 Peace Women project.
+In 2006, she was awarded the Stree Shakti Award (Women’s Empowerment Award) by the government of India.
+Recently, she received the Asian Peace and Mehjoor Awards.

 Nighat says the inspiration had come early in life from her parents who would help and teach poor children.